 Many government agencies in the United States require Federal Information Processing Standards (FIPS) compliance or validation for deployed software.
 D2iQ works with many U.S. government agencies and has a history of delivering FIPS compliant platforms as part of these partnerships.
-The new Kubernetes and Cloud Native ecosystem-based Ksphere platform products are no different and are now going through FIPS validation, along with D2iQ’s Mesosphere DC/OS product
+The new Kubernetes and Cloud Native ecosystem-based D2iQ Kubernetes Platform (DKP) products are no different and have now received FIPS validation (CMVP Cert #3702)

 What is FIPS and Why Should I Care?

 Many government agencies in the United States require Federal Information Processing Standards (FIPS) compliance or validation for deployed software.
 D2iQ works with many U.S. government agencies and has a history of delivering FIPS compliant platforms as part of these partnerships.
-The new Kubernetes and Cloud Native ecosystem-based Ksphere platform products are no different and are now going through FIPS validation, along with D2iQ’s Mesosphere DC/OS products.
+The new Kubernetes and Cloud Native ecosystem-based D2iQ Kubernetes Platform products are no different and have now received FIPS validation.

 The main objective of cybersecurity is to protect “information assets by addressing threats to information processed, stored, and transported by internetworked information systems.”
 (Reference 1)